Approximating branchwidth on parametric extensions of planarity: Conclusion

 \begin{conjecture} If $H$ is a graph that can be embedded both in the torus and in the projective plane, then branchwidth can be computed in polynomial time in $H$-minor free graphs. \end{conjecture}

-Notice that single-crossing graphs are minors of both handle walls or a crosscap walls.
-However, the inverse is not the case.
-For instance $K_{6}$ can be embedded both in the torus and in the projective plane, but it is not a single-crossing graph.
+Notice that singly-crossing graphs are minors of both handle walls or a crosscap walls.
+However, the inverse{converse} \revone{21.
+Page 15, line 22: inverse ~$\longrightarrow$~ converse} \ans{Fixed.} is not the case.
+For instance, $K_{6}$ can be embedded both in the torus and in the projective plane, but it is not a singly-crossing graph.
 So a first step towards pursuing a proof of the above conjecture would be to look for a polynomial time algorithm for branchwidth on $K_{6}$-minor free graphs or proving that this is not possible subject to some complexity theory assumption.